epicvinny/charts/README.md

 CHANGE LOG:

 **Add Istio Support***
-- Services are named according istio requeriments
+- Services are named according istio requirements
 - Add version tag for workloads

 ## Where to find us